Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 Buddy Distance 20 km

-• Spreads glowing scales that can:
+• Spreads glowing scales with mysterious powers

 Appearance

-• Black body with pink shell-like hair
+• Black body with pink shell-like coverings

-• Large, closed eyes
+• Large closed eyes and floating posture

-• Shell resembles a butterfly or flower
+• Its shell design resembles a flower or butterfly

 Typing Breakdown